w3c/secure-payment-confirmation/scope.md

 priority:

 * Delegation to the merchant as Relying Party.
 * QR-code triggered payment.
 User points phone at QR code which represents a Web Page.
 In vanilla mode, Web Page includes "Buy" button to trigger Payment Request.
-But in streamlined mode, SPC transaction dialog is immediately displayed to the user for a default instrument associated with the payment method.
+But in streamlined mode, SPC payment confirmation dialog is immediately displayed to the user for a default instrument associated with the payment method.
 * Tap-to-pay (NFC)

 ## User Stories